ministryotech/Umbraco.Pylon/README.md

 Controllers in Umbraco.Pylon are a little more involved and can be done the easy way or the hard way, depending on whether you want to unit test them or not.
 Currently unit testing Umbraco controllers is practically impossible.
 Pylon provides a solution of sorts for this however.

 ### Controllers Primer ###
-Firstly, for a lot of your pages you will not need to wraite a controller.
+Firstly, for a lot of your pages you will not need to write a controller.
 If you have a simple page with Dynamic content then the default Umbraco controller will do a pretty good job.
-If you need to use custom DocumentTyoe classes or any of the Umbraco Pylon app code level stuff though you'll want a custom controller.
+If you need to use custom DocumentType classes or any of the Umbraco Pylon app code level stuff though you'll want a custom controller.
 Routing in Umbraco is pretty simple.
 The routing engine will look for a controller that matches the name of the DocumentType for the item of content that it is trying to load so, if you have a document type of 'Project' and you create a 'ProjectController' then the Index method of your custom controller will be triggered.

 API Controllers are a slightly different animal to standard controllers and they have a slightly different inheritance tree and a different set of IoC dependency requirements (check out the IocHelper code for more info on this).
 API Controllers are accessed by going to {siteroot}/umbraco/api/{apicontrollername} with parameters passed in the querystring.

-### Simple Controllers (Untestable) ###
-DOCUMENTATION TO DO
+Both sets of controllers come in two architectural models; Simple (untestable) and Layered (testable).
+We recommend using Layered controllers for good TDD and IoC practices.
+Each of the types also defines two potential base classes one that is generic and one that is not.
+The generic version of each controller type is the recommended usage as it allows you to provide the details for your own implementation of IPublishedContentRepository.
+The non-generic version assumes the default implementation which is of limited use.
+If you choose to start with a Simple controller implementation the standard naming convention for a Layered controller implementation is the same, as is the exposed interface, so you can split the controller into a Layered form at a later date with relative ease by consulting the differences in the examples below.

 ### Layered Controllers (Testable) ###
-To enable proper TDD it is necessary to build an Umbraco.Pylon controller in two layers.
+To enable proper TDD it is necessary to build a Pylon controller in two layers.
 The interface for the controller can be shared between both layers but the implementations will be slightly different.
 The Inner controller inherits from PylonInnerController and the wrapping controller inherits from PylonLayeredController.
 The reason for this is that this then allows the class that inherits from the INNER controller to be fully unit tested while the external or wrapping controller is limited by it's inheritance tree dependency on Umbraco.
 The Inner Controller has the following key methods.
 Most of these are wrapped by and exposed by the outer controller.
 Where this is the case I will indicate '(exp)' after the method or property name...
 * **ContentRepo** - (exp) This is the linked instance of your implementation of IPublishedContentrepository.
 This is passed into the constructor for the inner controller.
 * **GetContent / GetMedia** - The inner controller has it's own protected properties exposing the site's content and media accessors.
 * **ViewStringRenderer** - (exp) An instance of a renderer to convert view contents into strings.